ncgrep/ncgrep/README.md

 # grepx
-GREPX is the tool for searching something in project
+GREPX, based text-ui(ncurses), is focused on searching text in project.

+# demo